wandyezj/package/documentation/notes.md

 - [terser](https://terser.org/)
     - JavaScript minifier

 ## NPM Version Issues

-`npm@7.5.4` does not allow script execution with unit style paths as in the package.json instead revert ot an older version of npm that allows this behavior `npm install -g npm@6.14.9`
+`npm@7.5.4` does not allow script execution with unit style paths as in the package.json instead revert to an older version of npm that allows this behavior `npm install -g npm@6.14.9`

 The above shows the importance of versioning tools together.

 ## NPM Script Search Path

 npm looks first in the node_modules directory for the tool.
 Then it looks in the global installs before falling back to the path.

 In order to require that only the tools specified as part of the package be run it's important to use the specific path `./node_modules/.bin` https://github.com/npm/cli/issues/2638